uva-cs/pdr/labs/lab03/index.md

 Unfortunately, `atoi` requires C-style strings -- perhaps you should take a look at [the `string` documentation](https://en.cppreference.com/w/cpp/string/basic_string) to see if anything can help you out.

+### Makefile tutorial ###
+As a reminder, please complete the [Makefile tutorial](../../tutorials/05-make/index.html).
+You will need to submit a file called Makefile-pizza (not Makefile, not Makefilepizza, not Makefile-pizza.txt).
+If your Makefile is not named properly, it won't work with our grading scripts and you won't get credit for this part of the in-lab.

 ------------------------------------------------------------

 Post-lab